 Biological control by parasitic wasp species such as Cotesia spp. can be used to reduce the infestation.
 Also predatory insects such as mantis or beneficial ladybird beetle species may help to control the pest.
 Nematodes such as Steinernema spp. may help controlling the pest, too.

 Always consider an integrated approach first.
-If insecticides are needed, spray products containing carbaryl or malathion to reduce populations of the eggplant leaf roller.
+If insecticides are needed, spray products containing malathion to reduce populations of the eggplant leaf roller.